fredrikholm/wafer/README.md

     }
 }
 ```

 ## What about the name?

 Web API Integration Testing Host Runner --> W.A.I.T.H.R. --> Waithr --> Wafer.

+## How do I get a hold of it?

+The lib is available as a NuGet package:

+    PM> Install-Package Wafer